material-design-colors/material-design-colors.github.io/README.md

 ## Todo:

 * Please, somebody who have design skills - change colors of header to more pleasant
+* Add header menu for mobile devices and tablets with small screens

 ## Known issues: